As part of Regulatory Services, the Safer Commercial Transport team regulates anyone who transports people or goods for a living.

-- Worktime – To reduce fatigue, we set rules around work hours and rest breaks for commercial drivers.
+- Worktime – to reduce fatigue, we set rules around work hours and rest breaks for commercial drivers.
 Hours must be recorded in a logbook, which we have the power to audit.

-- Compliance action – We regularly review, audit and investigate safety practices of regulated parties.
-Where interventions are needed, we might educate them, impose conditions, suspend or revoke their licences or appointments – depending on the severity of the issue.
+- Compliance action – we regularly review, audit and investigate safety practices of regulated parties.
+Where interventions are needed, we might educate them, impose conditions, suspend or revoke their licences or appointments, depending on the severity of the issue.

-- Certificate of fitness (CoF) and warrant of fitness (WoF) – All commercial vehicles must have a valid CoF or WoF to ensure they’re up to the right standard to be on the road.
+- Certificate of fitness (CoF) and warrant of fitness (WoF) – all commercial vehicles must have a valid CoF or WoF to ensure they’re up to the right standard to be on the road.

-- Permitting – There are strict controls on the weight and axle loads of heavy vehicles, and any excess load requires a valid permit to ensure it’s safe.
+- Permitting – there are strict controls on the weight and axle loads of heavy vehicles, and any excess load requires a valid permit to ensure it’s safe.

 Find out about commercial licensing and endorsements